 I paint intuitively, meaning I prefer not to have a specific composition in mind when I start a new piece.
-I cover the canvas randomly with colour, bits of collage, and charcoal marks, adding layer upon layer until I have a background that speaks to me.
+Covering the canvas randomly with colour, bits of collage and charcoal marks, I add layer upon layer until I have a background that speaks to me.
 From there I loosely sketch out whatever subject I see peeking out from the mish-mash.
 Each piece is a journey.

 I love to experiment.
 Did you know hair gel can be used to thin acrylic paints and extend their open time?
-It may not be suitable for archival or commercial work but it’s fun to play with non-traditional methods.
+It’s not suitable for archival or commercial work but it’s fun to play with non-traditional methods.

-Thanks for stopping by.
+Thanks for stopping by and taking the time to read this page.
 If you have a website or a social account, leave it below in the comments and I’ll look for you.

 Wishing you all the best of the day.